xinzhou93/CS280A/content/Project 5B.md

   </figure>
 </div>

-**Observations:**
-- At σ=0.0 (no noise), the model slightly blurs the clean image
-- At σ=0.5 (trained level), the model performs best
-- At higher noise levels (σ=0.8, 1.0), the model struggles to recover details since it wasn't trained on those levels
+At σ=0.0 (no noise), the model slightly blurs the clean image since it expects some noise.
+At σ=0.5 (the trained level), the model performs best.
+At higher noise levels (σ=0.8, 1.0), the model struggles to recover details since it wasn't trained on those levels.
+This shows the limitation of training on a single noise level.

 ### 1.2.3 Denoising Pure Noise

-What if we try to denoise pure noise?
-We train a new model where the input is z = ε ~ N(0, I) and the target is a clean image.
+What happens if we try to use a UNet as a generative model?
+I trained a new model where the input is pure noise $z = \epsilon \sim \mathcal{N}(0, I)$ and the target is a clean image $x$.

 **Training Loss:**